-"With regard to the treatment of concussion, it would
+"With regard to the treatment of concussion, it would appear, that in the first stage very little can be done.
 From a loose, and, I think, a fallacious analogy between the insensibility in fainting, and that which occurs in concussion, the more powerful stimulants, such as wine, brandy, and volatile alkali, are commonly had recourse to, as soon as the patient can be made to swallow.
 The same reasoning which led to the employment of these remedies in the first stage, in order to recal sensibility, has given a kind of sanction to their repetition in the second, with a view to continue and increase it.